To adequately prepare for the coming of the Lord, through prayer, and the continuous studying of His Word.

 The Lord has truly blessed our church family.
 We are continuously looking for bigger and better things to help us in our christian journey.

-We thank God for our Christian Leader - Pastor Gregory A. Sutton.
+We thank God for this Christian Leader - Pastor Gregory A. Sutton.
 We have a bus to transport college students and others needing transportation to Sunday Services.
 The 25- passenger bus will be used for other excursions.

 We are forever grateful for the support of our members in making some of our goals possible!
 Our Church Anniversaries are proof, that we have truly come this far by faith... leaning on the Lord.
 Trusting in His holy name, He's never failed us yet.